ExiaSR/cmput497_a3_yonael_zichun3/README.md

 # download POS tagger
 $ make bootstrap

-# transform data files to use "#" as seperator
+# transform data files to use "#" as seperator and one sentence per line
 # or make format-dev to create a subet of training file
 # for development
 $ make format